information

 6. F. The Committee will:

 1. 1.
 Recommend the Climate Investment Plan to the City Council.
 If City Council modifies the Climate Investment Plan, it must explain and post its explanation on the Program’s website.
-The Committee will recommend its first Climate Investment Plan to City Council no later than 9 months after the effective date of this Subsection.
-The Committee will recommend subsequent Climate Investment Plans to City Council no later than 6 months after the expiration of the previous Climate Investment Plan.
+The Committee will recommend subsequent Climate Investment Plans to City Council no later than six months after the expiration of the previous Climate Investment Plan.

 2. 2.
 Adopt a methodology to measure, track and report to the public, and City Council the effectiveness of the Program in achieving the purpose of this Chapter.
 All grant and contract recipients will file reports consistent with the Committee’s methodology on forms provided by the Program.